seed-rs/seed-rs.org/crate/guides/0.7.0/time_tracker_models_and_msgs.md

 }
 ```

-You don't find a text like "Changes saved at 19:32:36" in the design however we should add it to signal user that everything works and all data are safely stored on the server.
+You don't find a text like "Changes saved at 19:32:36" in the page design however we should add it to signal user that everything works and all data are safely stored on the server.
 The related data will be stored in the `Model` field `change_status`.

 When some saving requests to backend fail - e.g. when the server is down - an error message should be displayed.
 We can store error messages in the `Model` field `errors`.
-The user can clear all error messages by click the button - this action fires `Msg::ClearError`.
+The user can clear all error messages by a button click - this action fires `Msg::ClearError`.

 We've chosen the same container for our entities like in the previous TodoMVC example - a combination of `BTreeMap` + `Ulid` as an id.
 However this time we want to render items from the newest to the oldest ones.
 It isn't a problem, we can use [reverse iterator](https://doc.rust-lang.org/std/iter/trait.Iterator.html#method.rev) because `BTreeMap` implements [DoubleEndedIterator](https://doc.rust-lang.org/std/iter/trait.DoubleEndedIterator.html).